orbitdb/orbit-db-pinner/README.md

 Voyager, like OrbitDB, is peer-to-peer and does not have a traditional server/client architecture and so terms "server" and "client" do not apply.
 Therefore, in keeping with OrbitDB's "celestial" naming convention, the storage service peer is called ***"Orbiter"*** and the interface which the developer or user uses to communicate with the storage service peer is called ***"Lander"***.

+***Note!*** *This software is currently in alpha version status and thus may change, break backwards compatibility or contain major issues.
+It has not been security audited.
+Use it accordingly.*

 ## Installation

 ```sh